 The bathroom mirror is somewhere many people spend a lot of time.
 It is not only a practical bathroom feature but also one that can make a huge difference to the final look and feel of your room, even having the ability to affect how big or small the room looks.
 ‘Mirrors have long been a creative design tool of interior designers for their versatility and ability to make a statement in almost any room of the house,’ says Owen Pacey, founder of Renaissance London.

-Bathroom mirror ideas should enhance the design of your room, as well as be large enough to see your reflection clearly.
+Be bold with your bathroom mirror ideas – they should enhance the design of your room, as well as be large enough to see your reflection clearly.
 The area around the mirror should also provide the proper illumination for applying make-up or shaving.

 ‘Statement mirrors come in all shapes and sizes.
 From Italian gilt mirrors of golden acanthus leaves to 1970s Murano glass in the glossiest pinks, emeralds, and sapphires, vintage mirrors are true conversation starters,’ Owen continues.
 ‘They also serve the purpose of reflecting large portions of the room back at you, increasing space perception for a more generous feel.’